matt-mosca/vooga/doc/README.md

 ### Using the Program

 Special key presses:
 * To move an object in authoring you must select the button in the top-center with the four arrows pointing in the cardinal directions.
+Right clicking on an object while in this control scheme will delete it.
-*
+* Path Controls:
+	* Left Click (Game Area) - Places a new waypoint.
+This waypoint will connect to the current active point (shown in bright blue) or start a new path if no point is selected
+	* Left Click (Point) - Toggles the selected point between active and inactive.
+Only one point can be active at a time
+	* Right CLick (Point) - Deletes the current point.
+All previous points will create connections to all subsequent points.
+	* Ctrl + Click (Point) - Creates a connection between the active point and the selected point, functionally creating a closed loop
+	* Left Click (Line) - Toggles the selected line between active and inactive.
+	* Right Click (Line) - Deletes the current line.
+Must be active to delete.
+	* Ctrl + Click (Line) - Reverses the direction of this connection
+* Toolbar Controls (Player and Authoring):
+	* Left Click - Selects an object to place.
+Left click again to place it into the game environment.
+	* Right Click (Inventory Toolbar/Left Side) - Gives option to increment sizes
+	* Right Click (Properties Toolbar/Right Side) - Deletes the object from the inventory that the player would see
-*
+* Additional Player Controls:
+	* Left Click (Sprite) - In some game modes, shifts the active element to be the clicked object
+	* Right Click (Sprite) - Deletes the sprite, only works on user created sprites
+	* Ctrl + Click (Sprite) - Upgrades the sprite, only works on user created sprites

 ### Assumptions and Simplifications